-COMPACT <drv>
+COMPACT < dry>

-Attempting to SAVE a program or file on to a disc may produce the message 'Disc full' if there is no single space available on the disc big enough for the information.
-It may be that there is enough space, but is is split into several small sections.
+Attempting to SAVE a program or file on to a disc may produce the message Disk full if there is no single space available on the disc big enough for the information.
+It may be that there is enough space, but it is split into several small sections.
 This command appends all spare space on a disc to the end.
 When you delete a number of files, the spaces they had occupied will probably be distributed over the disc with current files in between them.
-COMPACT moves all current files to the 'start' of the disc leaving the spare space in one continuous block at the end.
+COMPACT moves all current files to the 'start' of the disc leaving the space in one continuous block at the end.